athanclark/goals/introduction.md

 Generally speaking, there are four major categories for the ideas just
 discussed:

--   USMC Related - How I will spend my next four years in the Corps, and how I can change it, and likewise how it could change me.
+-   USMC Related - How will I spend my next four years in the Corps, how I can change it, and likewise how it could change me?

--   Interpersonal - How I could improve my professional and personal relationships with people; work better, be trustworthy, and gain more trust from people (where deserved).
+-   Interpersonal - How could I improve my professional and personal relationships with people; work better, be trustworthy, and gain more trust from people (where deserved)?

--   Personal - How I should decide the value and importance of certain goals; I should be capable of deciding which ones are worth prioritizing over others, whether personal or Corps related.
+-   Personal - How should I decide the value and importance of certain goals?
+I should be capable of deciding which ones are worth prioritizing over others, whether personal or Corps related.

 -   Productivity - I should always be trying to improve my workflow